-Dr. Loidaly M. González-Rosario, Assistant Professor.
+Dr. Loidaly M. González-Rosario, Assistant Professor and co-advisor of the Chi Beta Chi chapter of Chi Sigma Iota.
 Dr. González-Rosario earned her doctoral degree in Counselor Education at the University of Tennessee, Knoxville.
 She was an elementary teacher and professional school counselor in Miami Dade County Public Schools for over 5 years.
 She holds a certificate in teaching, and School Counseling in the State of Florida with endorsements in ELL and SPED.
 She earned her bachelor's and master's degree at Florida International University.
 Her research interests include school counseling practices, play therapy in schools, and counseling with Hispanic/Latine children.
 She is an advocate for underserved and never-served populations and her research and service work to center marginalized voices and experiences.